VSCodeVim/Vim/README.md

 ## Project Status

-Check out our [release notes](https://github.com/VSCodeVim/Vim/releases) for a change log.
+Check out our [release notes](https://github.com/VSCodeVim/Vim/releases) for more notes.
+The tables below are obviously an incomplete list, but show, at a glance, the current commands supported:

 ### Keys in Insert Mode
 Status              | Key                       | Description